jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

     AssertionError: ValueError not raised

   the `assertRaisesRegex`_ works as expected.
-I remove the comments the terminal_ shows green again
+I remove the comments the test is green again again

 * I remove ``test_duration_w_an_earlier_wake_than_sleep_time`` because it is now covered by ``test_duration_w_hours_and_minutes``
 * then add an ``else`` block for the rest of the code in ``test_duration_w_hours_and_minutes``